TechSquidTV/Hermes/docs/DEPLOYMENT.md

 # Deployment Guide

-This document provides detailed information about deploying Hermes in various environments.
+This document covers operational aspects of deploying Hermes including volume management, monitoring, backups, and security.
+For reverse proxy configuration and domain setup, see the [Proxy & Deployment Guide](PROXY_DEPLOYMENT.md).

 ## Docker Volume Mounts